-^{4.} Psychological and Neuro-Psychological Testing: Up to 8 hours of testing are automatically reimbursed without precertification.
-Testing must be done by trained Behavioral Health Specialists.
+^{4.} Psychological and Neuro Psychological Testing: Up to eight hours testing are automatically covered without precertification.
+Neuro-Psychological Testing: Testing is covered in Tier 1 only, by trained Behavioral Health Specialists

 ^{5.} Hearing aids are only covered when provided by a Cleveland Clinic provider.
 There is no coverage for any other provider.